w3c/wai-curricula/content/foundation/getting-started-with-accessibility.md

 Students should be able to:

-* Explain how accessibility responsibilities are shared among different roles within the team.
+* explain how accessibility responsibilities are shared among different roles within the team
-* Describe some accessibility features and map them to specific roles.
+* describe some accessibility features and map them to specific roles

 #### Teaching Ideas for Topic

-Base on the below to deliver the learning outcomes.
+Optional ideas to teach the learning outcomes:

 * Explain the different types of roles involved in implementing web accessibility.
 For reference, use [Accessibility Roles and Responsibilities](https://w3.org/WAI/EO/wiki/Role_definition_document).
 * Introduce the scope of their responsibilities throughout.
 Emphasize that sometimes a particular accessibility feature needs involvement from several roles.